To teach you need Initial Teacher Education or Training (ITET) based at a university, school or college in the UK.

 As an undergraduate: apply through the main undergraduate route.

-Referees: read our guide and log in.
+Been asked to be a referee? read our guide and log in.

 Applying for postgrad teacher training?

 Your training could be based in a university/college, or mainly in a school.

 There are some qualifications and experience you’ll need to have to get a place on a training programme, and some further tests, questions and schemes to join.

 - Look into the different postgraduate routes into teaching.

 - Check what entry requirements you'll have to meet to apply.

 - In England and Wales you'll need to have passed the professional skills tests.

 You can apply online via the grey button below for an application fee of £19.

 We want to give everyone as good a chance as possible to get a place that's right for them.
 To help we've divided the process into two parts – Apply 1 and Apply 2.